TSPSC paper leak: SIT summons Telangana BJP chief Bandi Sanjay

 The development came a day after Revanth Reddy made a serious allegation that state minister KT Rama Rao's personal assistant was also involved in the paper leak.

-"Personal assistant of State IT Minister KT Rama Rao has links with the second accused (a contract employee at TSPSC) in the paper leak case and the PA and the accused belong to neighbouring villages," the Congress leader alleged.
+"Personal assistant of State IT Minister KT Rama Rao has links with the second accused (a contract employee at TSPSC) in the paper leak case and the PA and the accused belong to neighboring villages," the Congress leader had alleged.

-The Telangana State Public Service Commission (TSPSC) on March 15 had cancelled the Assistant Engineers (AE) exam held on March 5, following allegations of the question paper leak.
+The TSPSC on March 15 had canceled the Assistant Engineers (AE) exam held on March 5, following allegations of the question paper leak.

 On March 13, police arrested nine people, including two employees of the TSPSC.

-Following the arrest of the accused, the Commission cancelled the exam and also postponed other exams scheduled to be held later this month.
+Following the arrest of the accused, the Commission canceled the exam and also postponed other exams scheduled to be held later this month.
+(ANI)

-Earlier, Bharatiya Janata Party (BJP) leaders staged a 'Nirasana Deeksha' (protest) against the TSPSC paper leakage issue in the Khairatabad constituency in Hyderabad.

-Many BJP leaders and party workers participated in the protest.
-Speaking to ANI, BJP Spokesperson NV Subhash said that BJP is the only party in Telangana that supports the unemployed youth.